Childhood Injury Prevention & School Outreach

 We understand that keeping your child safe and healthy is one of your top priorities.
 Unfortunately, knowing all of the best ways to avoid harm can be a challenge.
 That’s why Bronson Children’s Hospital partners with the community to help parents learn more about how to predict and prevent the leading causes of child injury.
-We are committed to bettering the health and wellness of your child and others across the region.
+We also provide you with helpful information about common childhood health and wellness topics in our school outreach articles.

 Safe Kids Kalamazoo County and Greater South Haven

 Having fun and being safe should be equally important.
 Our partnership with Safe Kids Kalamazoo County and Safe Kids Greater South Haven is designed to prevent accidental childhood injuries.
 We want to help your child by raising awareness, participating in school and community events, providing education programs for families, initiating public policy change and monitoring product safety.
 Our services include:

 - Child passenger prevention

 - Home safety